matiaspl/intercom/README.md

 ## What it's for

 Event production teams large and small with limited budget.
 Pro intercom solutions are very reliable but at the same time very expensive.
-Walkie-talkie PMR or UHV radios are OK, but they lack full-duplex partyline communication.
+Walkie-talkie PMR or UHF radios are OK, but they lack full-duplex partyline communication.
 And full duplex audio communication is a must for live TV production teams and also for coordination teams on medium and large events.

 ## How does it work
-The soultion allows multichannel live full duplex communication over wifi networks (expect approx. 100 ms latency) utilizing Mumble communication protocol.
+The soultion allows multichannel live full duplex communication over wifi networks (expect approx. 100 ms latency) utilizing Mumble() communication protocol.
 The system has been tested with 12 beltpacks and 4 base stations, but should work with larger networks.

 ## Room for improvements
 - MPTCP and/or dual interface networking with gracefull failover (3G/4G + wifi)